Spotted: Elisabeth Tsung – Sebastian’s Waltz

 Tell us something about your track Sebastian’s Waltz!

-Sebastian’s Waltz was created after I experienced a miscarriage during the pandemic.
-I imagined my spirit baby just dancing somewhere in the universe, and that’s what this piece is about.
+Sebastian’s Waltz was created with the idea of children dancing somewhere in the universe, and that’s what this piece is about.
 The triplets give it its waltz quality, although the piece was written in 4/4.
 I recorded each part separately and then layered them together in the recording studio.

 Thank you for this Elisabeth!